mcndede/powershell-ad-os-updater/README.md

 <h2>Problem This Solves</h2>

 In a large enterprise environment, keeping track of which devices are running Windows 10 vs Windows 11 across multiple AD domains is tedious.
-Doing it manually — searching AD one device at a time and updating a spreadsheet — is slow and error-prone.
+Doing it manually, searching AD one device at a time and updating a spreadsheet, is slow and error-prone.

 This tool automates the entire process: give it a spreadsheet of device names, and it queries AD across both domains, then writes the OS directly back into the file.